 Class Outline

-- Go through different types of experimental design
+- Brief intro to different types of experimental design

 - Validity